How Long to Age Master Vintner Wines

 But Why Age?

 Aging is the key to adding more aroma, flavor, character and quality to your wine.
-There's no technique you can apply, no yeast you can use, no filter that will help, and no gadget or magnetic doohickey or secret ingredient that will improve your wine like simply letting it age will.
+There's no technique you can apply, no wine yeast you can use, no filter that will help, and no gadget or magnetic doohickey or secret ingredient that will improve your wine like simply letting it age will.
 Age, pure and simple, will make you a better winemaker than anyone with access to the same ingredients, but a smaller supply of patience than you, will ever be.

 A lot of home winemakers wind up drinking the very last bottle of a batch just as it’s perfectly aged and most enjoyable.
 You can get ahead of the aging curve and build up some nicely aged wines if you're willing to make extra batches, bottle them, and let them rest.